WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 2.21.1 - Apr 18, 2017 =
+* Fix bug in Font Awesome loading.

 = 2.21 - Apr 14, 2017 =
 * Add option for default rating value on the form.
 * Add custom field name to form HTML elements.
 * Add option to skip loading Font Awesome.
+* Add background color option to the form.
 * Add filters to bypass layout stylesheets if not needed.
 * Minor admin UI improvements.